 All new and continuing students undertaking VET courses at Batchelor Institute will be charged fees.
 The amount will depend on a student's details and what is being studied.
+In 2025, student fees for NT based students enrolled in Certificate I through to Diploma will be covered by several schemes including a joint initiative of the Australian and Northern Territory Governments to provide tuition-free training places to students wanting to train, retrain or upskill with an approved Registered Training Organisation (RTO).

-For more information, please visit www.batchelor.edu.au/students/fees/
+For more information please visit: www.batchelor.edu.au/students/fees/